What is Final Expense Insurance: Plan Now ‘Cause We’re All The Walking Dead

 According to various sources, the average funeral cost in Canada is around $10,000 and I’ve actually heard of people spending in excess of $25,000.

-Hey you can't lose.
-The worst case scenario?
-There will be some money leftover after the immediate burial costs are paid.
+Hey you can’t lose.
+The worst-case scenario?
+Your loved ones have some money leftover after the immediate burial costs are paid.
 This is a good problem to have.

 65% of Canadians choose Cremation over a traditional burial ceremony?
 The good news is, if this is the way you wanna go, it's about 40% cheaper than the time-honoured funeral ceremony.

 Other Factors Affecting the Cost of a Funeral:

 Do you have children, grandchildren or siblings who live on the other side of the country?

 Would you like to help pay for their travel expenses when they attend your memorial?

 Factor that into your funeral planning budget too.
 Don’t forget that there may be other outside costs that should be considered, this is just one example.

 If you’ve been paying into the Canada Pension Plan (CPP) for the prerequisite number of years, you may be eligible to receive the CPP Death Benefit up to a maximum of $2500.